Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 Exams

-The midterm exam will take place in class.
+There will be four in-class quizzes (see the schedule in the course ouline).
 The final exam will be a formally scheduled exam handled by examination services.

 Here are exams for previous offerings of this course (for study purposes).